Uneasy calm in Sierra Leone as Freetown uprising reveals underlying tension

 Sierra Leone imposes nationwide curfew after repelling barracks attack

-Kim Jong Un inspects satellite photos of US, South Korea, state media says

-North Korea celebrates ‘new era of a space power’ after satellite launch

-Videos on social media showed several inmates running away from the Central Prison, popularly called the Pademba Road Prison, after the armed men also attacked the facility and set free almost all of the about 1,000 people held there.
+Videos on social media showed several inmates running away from the Central Prison, popularly called the Pademba Road Prison, after the armed men also attacked the facility and set free almost all of the reported 1890 people held there.
 A police station holding prisoners, too, was attacked.
-Several non-civilians were reported dead, but the death toll is unclear.
+At least twenty fatalities have been reported, with 13 soldiers among the dead.

 In a televised address on Sunday evening, about 17 hours after the first gunshots were fired, President Julius Maada Bio said the assailants had been “rebuffed,” and that most of those who led the attacks had been arrested.